whamcloud/Online-Help/docs/Install_Guide/ig_ch_14_appC_backup_recovery.md

     failback (or use Integrated Manager for Lustre software GUI to manage the resources):

-    ```
+    ```sh
     pcs resource move <resource name>
     pcs resource clear <resource name>
     ```

     The resource clear command removes any constraints imposed by the move, so that the resource can be moved back again in the event of a subsequent failover trigger.

 1. It may be useful during the initial stages of the recovery process for Pacemaker to disable the constraints around the fencing agents.